SarahTamayao/codepath-flix/README.md

 ### User Stories

-#### REQUIRED (10pts)
-- [✅] (5pts) User can tap a cell to see more details about a particular movie.
+- [✅] User can tap a cell to see more details about a particular movie.
-- [✅] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [✅] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-#### BONUS
-- [✅] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
+- [✅] User can tap a poster in the collection view to see a detail screen of that movie.
-- [❓] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF
 iPhone 13 Pro Max (Personal Device)